 [+] TOKYO: TRUNK (HOUSE)

 The team behind Tokyo's popular Trunk (Hotel) has opened a 15-room property to follow its success.
-Trunk (House) is an immersive 'first-of-its-kind' townhouse hotel, located in the Kagurazaka neighborhood of Japan's historic neighborhood.
+Trunk (House) is an immersive 'first-of-its-kind' townhouse hotel, located in the Japanese city’s historic Kagurazaka neighbourhood.
 The building is a restored 70-year-old two-storey former geisha house, designed by Trunk to mirror local residential life, revived with a blend of contemporary and traditional touches.

 [+] LONDON: FENDI CAFFÈ

 Brought to life by the Los Angeles-based visual artist Joshua Vides, Fendi Caffè is a temporary pop-up in Harrods' London flagship.
 Vides transformed the department stores Brompton Deli with his signature black-and-white artwork in collaboration with the luxury fashion house.
-The cafe serves up Italian food, but also has a pop-up bar where one can customize a Fendi bag until 31 August.
+The café serves up Italian food, but also has a pop-up bar where one can customise a Fendi bag until 31 August.

 [+] BEIJING: STARBUCKS NOW